Von Erich family: David Von Erich

 "The Yellow Rose of Texas" David Von Erich was the third son of Fritz Von Erich.
-He was born David Alan Adkisson on July 22, 1958, in Dallas, Texas.
+He was born David Alan Adkisson on July 22, 1958, in Dallas.
 David worked in the World Class Championship Wrestling promotion.
 It was there that he faced off with Harley Race and later Ric Flair several times for the NWA World Heavyweight Championship (never winning), as well as teamed with brothers Kevin and Kerry against The Fabulous Freebirds.
 David also wrestled in Missouri, winning the Missouri Heavyweight Championship on a couple of occasions.
 From late 1981 to mid-1982, David wrestled in the Florida territory to show that he could work as a heel.
 This run was successful, with David enjoying brief reigns as both singles and tag team champion.

 David was married on June 26, 1978, to Candy L. McLeod.
 Together, they had a daughter Natosha Zoeanna (born October 19, 1978).
 The baby died in infancy and David's marriage soon ended in divorce on July 12, 1979.
 He married again on June 8, 1982, to Patricia A. Matter.
 They remained together until David's death.

-David died on February 10, 1984, in Tokyo, Japan.
-The US Embassy's death report says he died of acute enteritis.
+David died on February 10, 1984, in Tokyo.
+The U.S. Embassy's death report says he died of acute enteritis.
 Ric Flair wrote in his autobiography, To Be the Man, that "everyone in wrestling believes" that it was a drug overdose that really killed him and that Bruiser Brody (a fellow wrestler who found David) disposed of the narcotics by flushing them down a toilet before the police arrived.
 Mick Foley also claims that David died from an apparent drug overdose.
 A tribute show was held a couple of months later in his honor, during which his younger brother, Kerry Von Erich, won the NWA World Title from Ric Flair.